jsqry/jsqry-cli2/README.md

 #### something trickier

 Filter greater than 2, map adding 100, sort descending, take last 2 elements.
 By combining these features you can build arbitrary complex queries.
-[Find more](https://jsqry.github.io/).
+[Find more on supported DSL](https://jsqry.github.io/).

 ```
 $ echo '[1,2,3,4,5]' | jsqry '[_>2] {_+100} s(-_) [-2:]'